FreshAlacrity/cottage-industry/README.md

 - Test the new Hexerei update (and update the pack files accordingly)

 ### Dreaded But Important Things
+- Find the source inspiration for the Trident crafting recipe
 - Polishing up the planning spreadsheet
   - Split off the sheets for side projects like spawn egg recipes for Hexerei
   - Making that public